IBM-Design/design-website/README.md

 #

-This is the  which is built using GatsbyJS.
+This is the IBM.com.design website; built with GatsbyJS.

 ## 📂 Structure